Barton football announces its first-ever schedule for the 2020 campaign

-WILSON, N.C. – The Barton football team officially released its 2020 schedule today, its first season of intercollegiate competition since 1950 (then Atlantic Christian College).
+The Barton football team officially released its 2020 schedule today, its first season of intercollegiate competition since 1950 (then Atlantic Christian College).
 The slate consists of 10 games including four at Electric Supply Company Field, the Bulldogs’ new home facility.

 “There have been countless hours spent preparing for this season by many people,” said Barton Head Football Coach Chip Hester.
 “We can’t wait for the chance to compete.
 Our team understands the challenge ahead and looks forward to the opportunity.”